mikemacharia39/Data-structures-and-algorithms/src/tech_stuff/java_concepts/frameworks/springboot/solid-principles.md

 Entities must depend on abstractions, not on concretions.
 The Dependency Inversion Principle states that high-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 This principle helps in designing classes that are loosely coupled and easier to test and maintain.
+Example:\
+Suppose we have 2 entities: A and B. Let’s say A depends on B, but we want it the other way around.
+In that case, we can introduce an abstract interface C between them to act as an Uno Reverse Card.